2 kilograms black mussels

-- 2-3 small bird’s eye chillies (chili peppers) (chopped) I forgot them that day
+2-3 small bird’s eye chillies (chili peppers) (chopped)

-This dish for me always conjures up memories of long summer nights, nights spent amongst a forest of sailboat masts, glowing orange as they reflected the deep northern sunset.
+I’d like to share with you an easy chilli mussels in white wine with garlic recipe.
+This dish for me always conjures up memories of long summer nights, nights spent among a forest of sailboat masts, glowing orange as they reflected the deep northern sunset.

 On the back of John’s dad’s boat attached to the railing sat a small barbecue.
 John and Trevor helped the girls aboard as I prepared the barbecue.
 I pulled the cooking grate off and lit the flames; I didn’t replace the grate as we weren’t really going to be barbecuing but rather steaming.